 How Does it Work?

-The consumer must establish a high speed internet connection, have a router and gateway.
+The consumer must establish a high-speed internet connection, have a router and gateway.
 The router sends the call over an internet connection instead of a standard phone line.
-The gateway converts the analog signal into a digital format which are broken down into packets and sent through a VOIP gateway where they are reconverted into their original analog format using the Public Telephone Switch Network (PSTN) and routed to the number dialed.
+The gateway converts the analog signal into a digital format which is broken down into packets and sent through a VOIP gateway where they are reconverted into their original analog format using the Public Telephone Switch Network (PSTN) and routed to the number dialed.